chensyCN/llm4ea_official/readme.md

 pip install -r requirements.txt
 ```

-**Step2.** Download the dataset from [here](https://anonymous.4open.science/r/processedOpenEAData-3674/) and put it in the `data` folder.

 **Step2.** Specify the `gpt-api-key` in the `config.py` file with your openai API key.

-**Step3.** Run the following command to run llm4ea on D-Y-15k dataset
+**Step3.** Execute the following command to run llm4ea on D-Y-15k dataset

 ```
 python infer.py --dataset_name D-Y-15K
 ```

-### Simulations
+### Simulation

-If you have no access to an OpenAI API, you can run the simulation by running the following command:
+If you have no access to an OpenAI API, you can run the simulation by running the following command, it syntheises pseudo-labels for the dataset using the true positive rate of 0.5.

 ```
 python infer.py --dataset_name D-Y-15K --simulate --tpr 0.5